Compound Dai 24 Hour Volume Reaches $2.93 Million (CDAI)

-Compound Dai (CDAI) traded 0% higher against the US dollar during the 1-day period ending at 23:00 PM E.T. on July 16th.
-One Compound Dai token can now be bought for $0.0223 or 0.00000074 BTC on popular cryptocurrency exchanges.
-In the last week, Compound Dai has traded 0% lower against the US dollar.
-Compound Dai has a total market cap of $561.31 million and approximately $2.93 million worth of Compound Dai was traded on exchanges in the last 24 hours.
+Compound Dai (CDAI) traded up 0.1% against the U.S. dollar during the one day period ending at 9:00 AM E.T. on July 19th.
+During the last week, Compound Dai has traded up 0% against the U.S. dollar.
+One Compound Dai token can currently be purchased for $0.0223 or 0.00000074 BTC on major exchanges.
+Compound Dai has a market capitalization of $561.15 million and $2.93 million worth of Compound Dai was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-Compound Dai launched on November 19th, 2019.
+Compound Dai’s genesis date was November 19th, 2019.
 Compound Dai’s total supply is 2,025,596,474 tokens and its circulating supply is 25,204,924,416 tokens.
-The official website for Compound Dai is compound.finance.
+Compound Dai’s official website is compound.finance.
+The Reddit community for Compound Dai is https://reddit.com/r/compound and the currency’s Github account can be viewed here.
 Compound Dai’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
-The Reddit community for Compound Dai is https://reddit.com/r/compound and the currency’s Github account can be viewed here.

 Each money market is unique to an Ethereum asset (such as Ether, an ERC-20 stablecoin such as Dai, or an ERC-20 utility token such as Augur), and contains a transparent and publicly-inspectable ledger, with a record of all transactions and historical interest rates.